JohannesLorenz/lmms-wiki/Debugging-LMMS.md

 ==5158==
 ```

-This info can also be used in a similar way as the backtrace obtained in gdb and is worth including in bug reports, if possible/relevant.
+This info can be used in a similar way as the backtrace obtained in gdb and is worth including in bug reports, if possible/relevant.